Your In-Depth Guide To Payday Loans

 A few things to know before sharing your card details…

-Recurring payments are quite common among payday loan lenders.
+Recurring payments are quite common among lenders.
 Be sure to find out just how these payments work before sharing your debit card info.

 Establishing continuous payment authority (CPA) or recurring payments means that if you have insufficient funds in your account on the due date of your loan, your payday loan lender will be authorised to continue attempting to take the money, which can result in considerable bank fees.

 Are there any regulations for these types of loans?

-All lenders, including pawnbrokers, banks and payday loan lenders must have licences from the Financial Conduct Authority.
+All lenders, including pawnbrokers and banks must have licences from the Financial Conduct Authority.
 As such, they’re required to operate within specific rules.

 If the lender happens to belong to the Consumer Finance Association or the British Cheque and Credit Association, you can complain to them during the first instance of a problem.
 If the lender does not belong to either of these organisations and you want expand upon your complaint, you can submit your concern to the Financial Ombudsman Service.